 The Company competes and intends to continue competing primarily on the basis of the advanced technology integrated into its products, and the cost effectiveness of its products as compared to that of its competitors, including the functionality of its products and their performance, reliability, portability, capacity for integration in existing systems, convenience and ease of installation, operation and maintenance, and the quality of the technical support and customer service provided by the Company.
-The Company estimates that its products are positioned mainly as niche products (small products including nano and micro-PLCs) that combine integral user interface capabilities and broad communications capabilities - characteristics that are particularly suitable for various decentralized applications and for integration as a control component for manufacturers of small and medium machines.
-However, there is no certainty that the markets or the existing or prospective customers will regard the Company's products as worthier than those of the competitors.
-Similarly, there is no certainty that its competitors will not develop products and technology that will render the Company's products obsolete or less competitive.
+The Company estimates that its products are positioned mainly as niche products (small products including nano and micro-PLCs) that combine integral user interface capabilities and broad communications capabilities - characteristics that are particularly suitable for various decentralized applications and for integration as a control component for manufacturers

-The information regarding the expected recognition of order backlog revenue is forward-looking information.
+&lt;sup>4 The information regarding the expected recognition of order backlog revenue is forward-looking information.
 The data relating to the forecast are an estimate only, relying on past experience and the planned schedules for the different orders.
 Changes in the basic assumptions leading to this estimate could significantly change the Company's estimate regarding future recognition of order backlog revenue compared to the data shown above.